Cybersecurity – IT Takes a Village

 Cybersecurity is no longer the responsibility of the IT department alone.
 It takes a village to implement proper cybersecurity within your organization.
 Involve your board or an appropriate management oversight committee in this process to ensure that cybersecurity remains a top priority.

-If you have questions or would like to discuss how Traina & Associates, a CapinCrouse company,* can help you reduce your organization’s risk, please visit capincrouse.com/cybersecurity or email us at email@example.com.
+If you have questions or would like to discuss how CapinTech can help you reduce your organization’s risk, please visit capintech.com or email us at [email protected].

-Katie serves as an audit supervisor with Traina & Associates, a CapinCrouse company.
-Katie has 15 years of banking technology experience and nearly two years of information security auditing experience.
+Katie is a senior manager at CapinTech, a division of CapinCrouse.
+She has over 15 years of banking technology experience and nearly six years of information security auditing experience.
+Katie also has an extensive knowledge of Automated Clearing House (ACH) rules and regulations and is the ACH specialist on staff.
 She stays current on changing threats and government regulations to better assist clients in protection against cybersecurity threats.
-Traina & Associates joined CapinCrouse in January 2017.*